dantan123/sustainability/README.md

 # Sustainability

+## Designed by Dan (Shi Jie) Tan
+Sustainability is one of the most paramount humanity issues in the 21st century.
-Find out about the sustainability features and current weather forecast in Vancouver!
+Climate change will be unstoppable before we know it.
+This app showcases the sustainability features and weather conditions in Vancouver, BC.

 Deployed URL: https://sustainability101.herokuapp.com/